slchangtw/Ingest_nyc_taxi_data/README.md

 # Ingest NYC Taxi Data

 This project's objective is to retrieve [TLC Trip Record Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) on a scheduled basis using Prefect.
-The collected data is then stored in a PostgreSQL database.
+The collected data is then processed and stored in a PostgreSQL database.
 The orchestration of these services is managed through Docker Compose.

 ## Start the services